CodecoolGlobal/test-the-riddles-2-general-arvamartin/README.md

 <img src="all_tests.png" alt="all_tests.png" width="700"/>;

 # Overview
-This project contains automated tests for the Reptile Riddles 1.5.1 quizz game application using Selenium.
+This project contains automated tests for the Reptile Riddles 1.5.1 quiz game application using Selenium.
 The tests cover various functionalities of the application, such as user registration, login, quizz management, and responsiveness of the user interface.

 **System Under Test (SUT):** [Reptile Riddles 1.5.1 GitHub Repository](https://github.com/CodecoolGlobal/reptile-riddles-2-general-arvamartin)